Strong constraints on jet quenching in centrality-dependent $p$+Pb collisions at 5.02 TeV from ATLAS

 Over two decades of measurements of relativistic nucleus--nucleus collisions at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) have established that a quark--gluon plasma is formed in these collisions and undergoes a collective expansion described by viscous hydrodynamics~\cite{Heinz:2013th}.
 High-momentum colored probes, such as quarks and gluons, lose some of their energy as they traverse the plasma and produce a highly modified hadron fragmentation pattern, a process referred to as ``jet quenching''~\cite{Cunqueiro:2021wls,Connors:2017ptx,Qin:2015srf}.
 On the other hand, colorless photons and $Z$ bosons pass through unscathed~\cite{CMS-HIN-19-003,HION-2018-10,ALICE:2020jff,HION-2012-07,CMS-HIN-18-016,HION-2019-05}.
-Over the past decade, measurements in smaller collision systems, such as \pp and \pPb at the LHC and $p$+Au, $d$+Au, and $^{3}$He+Au at RHIC, revealed a similar collective motion which can also be described via viscous hydrodynamics~\cite{Nagle:2018nvi,Romatschke:2017ejr}.
+Over the past decade, measurements in smaller collision systems, such as \pp and \pPb at the LHC and $p$+Au, $d$+Au, and $^{3}$He+Au at RHIC display similar experimental evidence of collectivity~\cite{Nagle:2018nvi,Romatschke:2017ejr}.
 These observations have prompted theoretical discussion as to whether jet quenching should be present in these small systems as well~\cite{Huss:2020dwe,Huss:2020whe,Brewer:2021tyv,Zakharov:2021uza,Zhang:2013oca,Tywoniuk:2014hta,Park:2016jap}.
 However, measurements of jet~\cite{HION-2013-08,ALICE:2015umm} and hadron~\cite{HION-2012-04,ALICE:2021est,CMS-HIN-15-015} production rates at high transverse momentum (\pT)\footnote{ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point (IP) in the center of the detector and the \(z\)-axis along the beam pipe.
 The \(x\)-axis points from the IP to the center of the LHC ring, and the \(y\)-axis points upward.
 Cylindrical coordinates \((r,\phi)\) are used in the transverse plane, \(\phi\) being the azimuthal angle around the \(z\)-axis.
 The pseudorapidity is defined in terms of the polar angle \(\theta\) as \(\eta = -\ln \tan(\theta/2)\).} and measurements of jet-to-hadron fragmentation functions~\cite{HION-2015-04} in minimum-bias \pPb collisions show no indication of jet quenching, relative to \pp, in these small systems~\cite{Salgado:2016jws}.